ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/the-console/console-tabs/more/account-variables/user-parameters/setting-user-parameters-from-a.html.markdown

 ---

-Your App can also set User Parameters by using the following [Javascript](../../../../../../scripting-apis/client-scripting-overview/scripting-with-javascript/index) function
+Your App can also set User Parameters by using the following [Javascript](../../../../../../scripting-apis/client-scripting-overview/scripting-with-javascript/) function

-    app.userParameterSet(UserIdentifier, Item) = app.getData("txtUserName");
+    app.userParameterSet(UserIdentifier,@Item)@=@app.getData("txtUserName");@